aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/day2_operations.rst

 Step #3: Jenkins
 ^^^^^^^^^^^^^^^^

-Depending on how fast you were able to switch to Jenkins, you will see different things.
-If you were quick, you will see this:
+You will see different things depending on how fast you switched to Jenkins.
+For example, if you were quick, you will see this:

 .. image:: images/day2/nested_jenkins_4.png
    :align: center